 The System of Systems

-FCAS-Tempest is a program launched in 2018 to develop a system of systems that will operate in a multi-domain scenario, paving the way for a new generation of military jets that will take off as of 2035.
+The new program launched to develop a system of systems that will operate in a multi-domain scenario, paving the way for a new generation of military jets that will take off as of 2035.

 The sixth generation of aircraft is looming on the horizon of European airborne defense with the aim to go beyond the fourth (represented by fighters such as the Eurofighter) and the fifth (Lockheed Martin's F-35), especially due to its electronic intelligence and novel technology.
-The FCAS-Tempest (acronym stands for Future Combat Air System) program sees’s the leading aerospace companies of Britain, Italy and Sweden working together: BAE Systems, Leonardo and SAAB as national Lead System Integrators; Rolls Royce, Avio Aero and GKN for the propulsion systems.
+The GCAP (acronym stands for Global Combat Air Programme) program sees’s the leading aerospace companies of Britain, Italy and Japan working together: BAE Systems, Leonardo and Mitsubishi Heavy Industries as national Lead System Integrators; Rolls Royce, Avio Aero and IHI Corporation for the propulsion systems.

 Technologies that will make the flight experience of this machine unique, as they will offer more benefits than military aviation "legends" that also derived their resounding success from Avio Aero's Italian engineering, engines like the EJ200 or RB199.
 Massimo Castorina, Avio Aero's Marketing and Business Development Leader, an aerospace engineer with more than 20 years experience in major European aeronautics companies, is well aware of the challenge before him and his colleagues.
 But he is also confident of the skills deployed to bring the sixth-generation engine to life.